Kotlin/kotlinx.serialization/docs-website/topics/serialization-get-started.md

 3. Use the [`Json.encodeToString()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/encode-to-string.html) function to serialize an instance of this class:

     ```kotlin
-    // Imports the necessary libraries for serialization and JSON handling
+    // Imports declarations from the serialization and JSON handling libraries
     import kotlinx.serialization.*
     import kotlinx.serialization.json.*